sarahciston/codingcare/posts/0critintro.md

 ### Trans\*formative

 Trans\*formative here means emergent, embodied, embedded practices.
-It means justice-oriented, community-oriented, process-oriented practices.
+It means process-oriented, community-oriented practices.
+It makes space for and honors what we figure out as we go along, what we [adjust and tailor to the goals and needs of specific situations and we operate in community --[XXXhow to say this better?]].

 'Transformative' includes transformative justice, a movement which recognizes that oppression is at the root of harmful technological systems and argues that acknowledging this oppression is essential to addressing it.
 It moves beyond punative, carceral logics to imagine and create different, even healing systems [cite].
 Reparative and restorative acts are part of this work, but the terms 'reparative' and 'restorative' in relationship to justice movements and to LGBT histories are fraught.
 Instead I find the broader sense of 'transformative' resonates for me with trans\*, intersectional, and inclusive approaches to identities and [politics][— as well as to this project, its participants, its influences, and its intentions].